icgrp/doblink/planning/goals.md

        * RV32I minimum
        * RV64 in tight footprint interesting/stretch goal options
        * privilege levels?
-          * for leaf version -- can do without
+          * for leaf version -- can do without (probably want to just have the lowest, machine level and no space or complexity for the higher levels)
 	      * for controller, may want
 	         * run linux?
 * single-cycle stream read, write (pure data case)